Centrifugal fan: Construction

 Other components used may include bearings, couplings, impeller locking device, fan discharge casing, shaft seal plates etc.

 Drive mechanisms

 The fan drive determines the speed of the fan wheel (impeller) and the extent to which this speed can be varied.
 There are two basic types of fan drives.

 Direct

 The fan wheel can be linked directly to the shaft of an electric motor.
 This means that the fan wheel speed is identical to the motor's rotational speed.
-Direct drive is the most efficient form of fan drive since there are no losses converting from the motors rotational speed to the fan's.
+Direct drive is the most efficient form of fan drive since there are no losses converting from the motor's rotational speed to the fan's.

 Some electronics manufacturers have made centrifugal fans with external rotor motors (the stator is inside the rotor), and the rotor is directly mounted on the fan wheel (impeller).

 Belt

 A set of sheaves is mounted on the motor shaft and the fan wheel shaft, and a belt transmits the mechanical energy from the motor to the fan.